input-output-hk/marlowe-cardano/doc/marlowe/tutorials/playground-overview.rst

 .. image:: images/available-actions.png
    :alt: The actions available

-In this case there are two potential actions: the *Lender* can make a deposit of 10,000 Ada, or the slot (time) can advance to ``10`` at which the wait for a deposit times out.
+In this case, there are 4 potential actions: the *Lender* can make a deposit of 10,000 Ada, or the time can advance to the next minute, the next timeout (in this case the *Loan deadline* timeout that we just set, at which the wait for a deposit times out), or directly to the expiration time of the contract.
 Two other generic actions can be taken too

 -  **Undo** will undo the last action made in the simulator.
 This means that we can explore a contract interactively, making some moves,